Surkh Kotal: The "Surkh Kotal inscription" (SK4)

 This stronghold is the 'Kaneṣko' Oanindo sanctuary which the lord king made the namebearer of Kaneṣko.

 At that time when the stronghold was first completed, then its inner water to drink was missing, therefore the stronghold was without water.
 And when the water-flow disappeared from the canal, then the gods wished themselves away from the abode.
 Then they were led to Lrafo, [namely] to Andēzo.
 Afterwards the stronghold became abandoned.

 Then, when Nokonzoko, the karalrango, the king's favourite who is much devoted towards the king, Son of God, the patron, the benefactor, the merciful as well, who wishes glory, all-winning strength from pure hearrt, came here to the sanctuary in the 31st Era-year, in the month Nīsān, then he took care of the stronghold.
 Then he had a well dug, thus he provided water.
 Thereafter he buttressed [the well] with stones so that the fine, pure water should not be missing for the stronghold.
 And when for them the water-flow would disappear from the canal, even then the gods, should not wish themselves away from their abode, thus the stronghold should not become abandoned for them.

 Moreover, he appointed an inspector over the well, he placed a helper there, so that a separate [inspector] took good care of the well and a separate inspecto of the whole stronghold.

 Moreover, this well and the façade were made by Xirgomano, the karalrango, by the order of the king.
 [B: Moreover, this well was made by Borzomioro, son of Kozgaṣko, citizen of Hastilogan, attendant of Nokonziko, the karalrango, by order of the king.]

 Moreover, Eiiomano inscribed [this] together with Mihramano, the son of Bozomihro [Device 5] jointly [Device 2].
 (A: Device 1 jointly, Device 2, B: Liiago, Device 3, Adego, Device 4).

+Other inscriptions

+Apparently the main architect of the Surkh Kotal temple was a Greek named Palamedes.
+There is a Greek inscription which could be read as: ΔΙΑ ΠΑΛΑΜΕΔΟΥΣ, i.e. dia Palamedous, meaning "through or by Palamedes".
+This proves that Hellenistic populations still remained in the region up into the Kushan era.